ArSn/chrome-amazon-video-progress-resetter/README.md

 ![Enabled icon](/images/logo-40.png?raw=true)

 When on a season page, click the extension icon and a dialog will appear.
+Albeit the rest should be fairly self-explanatory, a detailed manual can be found [here](MANUAL.md).